bgruening/galaxytools/chemicaltoolbox/README.rst

 	- Similarity search
 		Similarity searches using a variety of different fingerprints using either the chemfp_ FPS type or the `Open Babel` Fastsearch_ index.
 	- Substructure search
 		Substructure search is based on Open Babel FastSearch_.
 FastSearch uses molecular fingerprints to prepare and search an index of a multi-molecule datafile.
-It allows fast substructure and structural similarity searching.
-The indexing is a slow process (~30 minutes for a 250,000 molecule file).
-The subsequent seaching is much faster, a few seconds, and so can be done interactively.

 - Calculate / Modify
 	- Compute physico-chemical properties